iredmail/docs/upgrade/0-upgrade.iredmail.0.5.1-0.6.0.md

 ### Upgrade phpMyAdmin to 2.11.10

-phpMyAdmin doesn't require addition config, you can simply download new version and copy old config file into new version.
+phpMyAdmin doesn't require additional config, you can simply download new version and copy old config file into new version.

 * Download new version and uncompress it: